vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 #### FTBFS

 The priority of these rises along with the cycle.
 We want as few packages failing to build at release time as possible, as it makes security updates of these packages that much harder.
+An interesting aspect of these is that they are usually isolated and can be worked on without interfering much with other contributers.

 Good sources for these are test rebuild results, periodically posted to [the ubuntu-devel list](https://lists.ubuntu.com/archives/ubuntu-devel/), as well as